gclen/abcs-of-data-science-quarto/posts/2020-09-27-j-is-for-jaccard/index.md

 * Kara and Rodney like exactly the same toppings so their similarity is 1
 * Rodney and Zach have nothing in common so their similarity is 0
 * Kara and Sophie have some things in common but Sophie enjoys more toppings.
-Their similarity is 0.4 ([pepperoni, mushrooms]/[pepperoni, mushrooms, olives, ham])
+Their similarity is 0.4 ([pepperoni, mushrooms]/[pepperoni, mushrooms, olives, ham, green peppers])

 You’ll notice that two sets that are exactly the same have a similarity of 1.
 To change this into a distance we just to